IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_syllabus.md

 ### REQUIRED BOOKS

 * [Succeeding with your master's dissertation a step-by-step handbook](https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary)

-### REQUIRED MEDIA
-* [Time Management](https://www.youtube.com/watch?v=blaK_tB_KQA) by Randy Pausch, November 2007 (Start listening to the podcast around ? minutes INTO the video...)
-* [Asking A More Beautiful Question With Warren Berger](https://unmistakablecreative.com/podcast/asking-a-more-beautiful-question-with-warren-berger) (Start listening to the podcast around 22 minutes INTO the podcast...)

 ### REQUIRED TOOLS
 * Analog or Digital Calendar